phpvms/docs/docs/acars/client/configuration.md

 ## Get the URL and API Key

-You can either enter your URL and API key manually or download the settings config file from your phpVMS profile.
+You can either enter your URL and API key manually or download the settings config file from your phpvms profile.
 To download the config file, visit your VA and go to your profile:

 ![](../img/profile-config-download.png)